-The Directorate for Children, Youth and Family Affairs is authorised to provide subsequent approval of an invalid marriage when there are special grounds for this.
+The County Governor of Oslo and Akershus is authorised to provide subsequent approval of an invalid marriage when there are special grounds for this.
 In each case, there is an individual, discretionary assessment of whether there are special grounds which indicate that the invalid marriage should nevertheless be approved.
-The opportunity to provide subsequent approval is intended to provide a remedy in exceptional cases, refer to the Directorate for Children, Youth and Family Affairs website.
+The opportunity to provide subsequent approval is intended to provide a remedy in exceptional cases.
+You can find more information at the County Governor's website (only in Norwegian).

 Marriage entered into abroad

-Marriage entered into abroad It is possible to be married by a foreign authority in accordance with the country in question's laws and regulations.
+It is possible to be married by a foreign authority in accordance with the country in question's laws and regulations.
 The Ministry of Foreign Affairs has information on foreign weddings on its country pages.
 Many countries require a certificate of no impediment to marriage issued by the National Registry.
 For more information on this, contact the country in question's embassy.
 Persons who get married abroad must notify the Tax Administration and submit a marriage certificate or proof that he or she has entered into a marriage.
 See more information on the Tax Administration website.
-A marriage entered into abroad under foreign law is recognised in Norway provided it was validly entered into in the country where the wedding took place.
-A marriage entered into abroad will not, however, be recognised if it will obviously offend Norwegian legal order, so-called ordre public.
-If there is any doubt about whether a marriage exists, a court action may be brought to prove the validity of the marriage.
-There are no other public bodies in Norway that formally approve the validity of a marriage entered into abroad but many bodies must decide on the validity for use in their own procedures.
-A marriage entered into abroad after 1 June 2007 will not be recognised in Norway if one or both of the parties are Norwegian citizens or residents of Norway when the marriage was entered into and:

-• one of the parties is already married.
+- one of the parties was already married.

-Following a petition from both parties, however, the marriage may nonetheless be recognised if there are strong grounds for doing so.
+At the request of both parties, however, the marriage may nonetheless be recognised if there are strong reasons for doing so.
 This is a narrow exemption provision that is practised very strictly.
 It is therefore rare for such a marriage to provide grounds for family reunification.
-Any applications for recognition are to be sent to the Directorate for Children, Youth and Family Affairs, which can also provide guidance in this area.
+Any applications for recognition are to be sent to the County Governor of Oslo and Akershus, which can also provide guidance in this area.